one-ware/one-ware.com/docs/one-ai/02-potato-chip-demo.md

 Since we want to train a classification model, we need to change the *Mode* from *Annotation* to *Classification*.
 Because we don't have a predefined validation split, we let ONE AI create a validation split from the training data.
 The required settings are in the *Validation* tab but are already activated by default.

 If you followed all the steps correctly, the images will show up in the *Train* and *Test* tab of the *Dataset* section.
 Make sure that the images have a green checkmark in the bottom left corner, which shows that they are annotated.
+It is expected that the labels are named "Undefined Label", since we never specified a name.
+We can do so in the *Labels* tab or when viewing an annotation but it isn't necessary.

 ![loaded_dataset](/img/ai/one_ai_plugin/demos/potato_chip/chips_loaded_dataset.jpg)